saturneric/GpgFrontend/manual/manual/understand-interface.md

-# Understand Interface
+# Interface Understanding

-As a novice, you only need to quickly grasp the meaning of a few important parts of the page.
-You will gradually discover other functions in the next exploration.
-The interface may not be the same for different versions.
+As a beginner, you're only required to swiftly comprehend a few crucial sections of the page.
+The exploration that follows will gradually unveil additional functionalities.
+Bear in mind that interfaces may vary across different versions.

 ![Interface](https://github.com/saturneric/Blob/blob/master/screenshots/interface-introduce.png?raw=true)

 ## Text Editor

-In the text editing area, you are free to type any text you want, or create a new tab using the "New" option in the file menu at the top.
-You can easily move or close tabs as needed.
+The text editing zone allows you the liberty to input any desired text or establish a new tab through the "New" choice in the file menu at the top.
+Moving or closing tabs can be done with ease as per your needs.

-You can perform various operations on your text using the options provided in the Operations Bar, or you can use common shortcuts like Ctrl+C/V/S to copy, paste, and save or even find operations.
+Numerous operations can be performed on your text using options available in the Operations Bar.
+Alternatively, you may utilize standard shortcuts like Ctrl+C/V/S for copy, paste, and save operations, or even searching within the text.

-The text you edit in the text box is encoded in UTF8 and has no formatting.
-This plain text format ensures that any redacted message is not confusing.
-Although we plan to add rich text editing in the future, the details are still under consideration.
+The edited text within the text box is encoded in UTF8 without any formatting.
+This plain text format ensures that no message alteration leads to confusion.
+While we have plans to introduce rich text editing in the future, the specifics are still being deliberated.

-### Large text file support
+### Large Text File Support

-GpgFrontend provides support for opening larger files without getting stuck.
-However, when opening a relatively large file, you will not be able to edit the tab until the entire file has been read.
-Even though editing the file is not possible during this time, you can still view it.
+GpgFrontend accommodates opening larger files without hindrance.
+However, when dealing with relatively large files, editing of the tab won't be feasible until the entire file is loaded.
+During this time, despite not being able to edit the file, you still have the capability to view it.

 ## Information Board

-GpgFrontend displays the result of your current tab page operation in the Information Board, indicating whether the operation was successful or not.
-The text in the Information Board also includes additional information to help you understand the specifics of your encryption, decryption, signature, and other operations.
-The output displayed in the dashboard may vary based on your language settings.
+GpgFrontend presents the outcome of the current tab page operation on the Information Board, signifying the success or failure of the operation.
+Additionally, the Information Board's text includes supplementary details to assist in understanding the particulars of your encryption, decryption, signature, and other operations.
+Depending on your language settings, the output displayed on the dashboard may differ.

-The Information Board was created to allow for the display of more information in the same space.
-However, in the future, GpgFrontend plans to introduce a graphical interface to enhance the user's understanding of this information.
+The Information Board was conceived to provide a comprehensive view of more information within the same space.
+However, GpgFrontend plans to incorporate a graphical interface in the future to augment the user's comprehension of this information.

-### Font Color
+### Color Coding

-- **Green**: When the operation succeeds and the results of the operation are verified and no problems are found, the font color will be green.
-- **Yellow**: When the operation succeeds and there are some problems with the result testing of the operation at that time, the font turns yellow, which is a reminder to the user.
-At this time, the user needs to check the details of the operation.
+- **Green**: Indicates a successful operation that has been thoroughly verified and found devoid of any issues.
+The appearance of green font color signifies an all-clear.
+- **Yellow**: Denotes a successful operation with some potential issues detected during result testing.
+The yellow font color serves as a subtle alert for the user, necessitating a detailed review of the operation.
-- **Red**: When the operation is unsuccessful or there is a serious conflict with the result of the operation, the font color will turn red, and the user will need to carefully check the details of the operation to ensure security.
+- **Red**: Symbolizes an unsuccessful operation or a significant discrepancy in the operation's outcome.
+The red font color acts as a clear warning, demanding the user to meticulously inspect the operation's specifics to ensure security.

-### Font Size
+### Customizable Font Size

-When you feel that the font of the information board is too small, you can set the font size in the Application column of the settings.
-The font size defaults to 10 and can be set to a range of between 9 and 18.
+Should you find the font size on the information board to be diminutive, you can easily adjust it under the 'Application' section in the settings.
+The default font size is 10, and it can be modified to any value ranging from 9 to 18.

-### Information Board Actions Menu
+### Dashboard Actions Menu

-The dashboard actions menu provides some commonly used actions for information board content.
-This enables users to quickly record large pieces of content in the Information Board for other uses.
+The dashboard actions menu facilitates quick and easy access to common functionalities related to the content of the information board.
+It empowers users to efficiently manage and process large chunks of content on the Information Board for various purposes.

 #### Copy

-This enables users to quickly record large pieces of content in the Information Board for other uses.
+This function allows users to swiftly capture significant portions of content from the Information Board for other applications.

 #### Save File

-The operation stores the contents of the information board in the file system in UTF-8 format.
-Although the output file does not have a suffix name, in fact this file is in plain text format.
+This operation archives the contents of the information board into the file system, utilizing the UTF-8 format.
+Although the resultant output file lacks a suffix, it is essentially in a plain text format.

 #### Clear

-This action immediately empties the information board.
-The empty operation includes the contents of the information board and all the statuses.
-The emptying operation occurs automatically when you make the next operation (encryption, etc.).
+This command promptly purges all content from the information board.
+The clearance includes both the contents and statuses of the information board.
+A new operation (such as encryption) will automatically trigger this clearing process.

 ### Optional Actions Menu

-There will also be a column of Optional Actions Menu below the Information Board.
-If there are other auxiliary operations that can be done after your operation is completed (display more detailed information, send encrypted text through email, etc.), the entry points for these auxiliary operations will be displayed here.
+In addition to the Information Board, an Optional Actions Menu will be presented below it.
+If any auxiliary operations can be performed post your main operation (such as displaying more detailed information, sending encrypted text via email, etc.), the access points for these supplementary tasks will be made available here.

 ## Key ToolBox

-Here is a list of key pairs stored on your machine that can be used for Gpg operations.
-The key lists in the Toolbox have multiple categories that correspond to different usage scenarios.
-The toolbox also provides some commonly used operations, all of which are in the Key List Menu.
+This feature presents a comprehensive list of key pairs stored on your device, intended for use with Gpg operations.
+The keys within the ToolBox are classified into multiple categories, each corresponding to a unique usage context.
+Additionally, the ToolBox provides access to a variety of common operations, all of which can be found in the Key List Menu.

 ### Usage

-Most operations related to Gpg need to specify a key pair (such as encryption, decryption, signature, etc.).
-You can select the check box in the first column of the table in the key toolbox to specify one or more keys for your operation.
-Classifications that contain only public keys are often used in cryptographic scenarios.
+Most Gpg-related operations require specifying a key pair (for tasks like encryption, decryption, signature, etc.).
+You can select the checkbox in the first column of the Key ToolBox's table to designate one or more keys for your operation.
+Categories that contain only public keys are frequently utilized in cryptographic scenarios.

 ### Classification

-The Toolbox provides a categorical display through tabs.
-All classifications do not include all expired or revoked keys.
-If you want to view expired or revoked keys, use the Key Manager.
-The default classification contains all private and public keys.
-The operation takes only the key from the currently selected classification as input.
+The ToolBox showcases categories via tabbed display.
+None of these categories include any expired or revoked keys.
+To view such keys, you should refer to the Key Manager.
+The default category comprises all private and public keys.
+During any operation, only the keys from the currently selected category will be considered for input.

 ### Columns

-It is important to understand this list.
-Now let me take you to understand it step by step.
+Understanding this list is crucial.
+Let's walk through its components step by step.

-- Select: Turn the checkbox in this column to let Gpg Frontend know that you specify the key of this row for your next operation.
+- **Select**: Check the box in this column to notify Gpg Frontend that you wish to use the key from this row for your subsequent operation.

-- Type: See this column to let you know the type of key and whether the primary key exists in your key pair.
+- **Type**: This column informs you about the key type and whether the primary key exists in your key pair.
-  - `pub` means this is a public key, Can be used for encryption or verification operations.
+  - `pub` signifies that it is a public key, which can be used for encryption or verification operations.
-  - `pub/sec` The key pair contains both public and private keys.
-It can be used for almost all operations(Need to combine the usage column to determine this).
+  - `pub/sec` indicates that the key pair contains both public and private keys.
+    It can be employed for nearly all operations (consult the 'Usage' column to confirm this).
-  - `pub/sec#` The key pair contains a public key and a private key, but the primary key is not in the key pair.
-This shows that you will not be able to do some special (add subkeys, sign other key pairs, etc.)
+  - `pub/sec#` shows that the key pair has a public key and a private key, but the primary key is absent from the key pair.
+This suggests you won't be able to perform certain specific operations (like adding subkeys, signing other key pairs, etc.)
-  - `pub/sec^` A key pair has one or more keys (subkeys or master keys) in the smart card.
+  - `pub/sec^` implies that one or more keys (subkeys or master keys) from the key pair are in the smart card.
-  - `pub/sec#^`The above two situations occur at the same time.
+  - `pub/sec#^` denotes a simultaneous occurrence of the previous two situations.

-- Name: The identity information of the key pair.
+- **Name**: Represents the identity information of the key pair.
-- Email Address: The identity information of the key pair.
+- **Email Address**: Also denotes the identity information of the key pair.
-- Usage: This determines which operations the key pair can use.
-Composed of four capital letters, each capital letter represents a usage.
+- **Usage**: Determines which operations the key pair can execute.
+Composed of four uppercase letters, each letter signifies a specific use.

-  - `C` Certificate.
-Generally, the key pair that contains the primary key will have this usage
+  - `C` stands for Certificate.
+Key pairs containing the primary key generally have this usage.
-  - `E` Encrypt.
+  - `E` stands for Encrypt.
 The key pair can be used for encryption operations.
-  - `S` Sign.
-The key pair can be used for sign operations.
+  - `S` stands for Sign.
+The key pair can be used for signing operations.
-  - `A` Authenticate.
+  - `A` stands for Authenticate.
 The key pair can be used to perform operations like SSH authentication.

-- Validity: One of the concepts of Gpg, simply put it represents the degree of trust in this key.
+- **Validity**: A Gpg concept that roughly represents the level of trust in this key.

 ## Operations Bar

-Here, you can perform corresponding operations by clicking the buttons above.
-For example, after typing text in a text editor and setting the key you want to use in the key toolbox, you can click the encryption button to perform the operation.
+Here, you can execute corresponding operations by clicking on the buttons provided.
+For instance, after inputting text into a text editor and specifying the desired key in the key toolbox, you can click the encryption button to perform the operation.

-Some operations need to specify the key, and some are not used, which will be explained in other corresponding parts of the document.
+Some operations require key specification, while others do not, as will be detailed in the respective sections of this document.

-### Customize
+### Customization

-Some operations you may not use for a long time, at which point you can uncheck the relevant function group in the view of the top menu.
-Conversely, for some of the operations you use frequently, you can also add here.
+For operations that you may not use for a while, you have the option to uncheck the associated function group in the top menu view.
+Conversely, for the operations you frequently use, you have the ability to add them here.